 File this under things that make you say “hmm.”
-American Expat Financial News Journal recently reported that Citibank (now known as Citi) has ceased service for an undisclosed number of accounts for some of their account holders who live in certain countries overseas.
+In 2019, American Expat Financial News Journal reported that Citibank (now known as Citi) ceased service for an undisclosed number of accounts for some of their account holders who live in certain countries overseas.
 If that sounds vague, it’s because it is.
 Find out what expats need to know about this cryptic, somewhat foreboding bit of news below, and what it has to do with filing FATCA.

 What Happened, Exactly?

-Some of the accounts that Citi has chosen to close are notably held by people who are not American citizens, which means that expats are not specifically the target.
+Some of the accounts that Citi chose to close are notably held by people who are not American citizens, which means that expats are not specifically the target.
 But, this information is still disconcerting to expats for obvious reasons, as banking has historically been a pain point of moving abroad.
 Regardless of whether expats are the target or banks are trying to avoid filing FATCA, expats will be disproportionately affected when banks make these kinds of decisions.
-And, for some expats who remember this scenario from a few years ago, it can feel like history is repeating itself.
+And, for some expats who remember this scenario from a few years prior, it can feel like history is repeating itself.

 Filing FATCA: Making Expats’ Lives More Complicated Since 2010